awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-task.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Options`  <a name="cfn-datasync-task-options"></a>
-The set of configuration options that control the behavior of a single execution of the task that occurs when you call `StartTaskExecution`\.
-You can configure these options to preserve metadata such as user ID \(UID\) and group ID \(GID\), file permissions, data integrity verification, and so on\.
+Specifies the configuration options for a task\.
+Some options include preserving file or object metadata and verifying data integrity\.
-For each individual task execution, you can override these options by specifying the `OverrideOptions` before starting the task execution\.
-For more information, see the [StartTaskExecution](https://docs.aws.amazon.com/datasync/latest/userguide/API_StartTaskExecution.html) operation\.
+You can also override these options before starting an individual run of a task \(also known as a *task execution*\)\.
+For more information, see [StartTaskExecution](https://docs.aws.amazon.com/datasync/latest/userguide/API_StartTaskExecution.html)\.
 *Required*: No
 *Type*: [Options](aws-properties-datasync-task-options.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)